Prerequisites

 • The system clocks on node of the Kubernetes cluster must be synchronized.
 Run the date command simultaneously on all the nodes in each cluster and then syncrhonize accordingly.

-Note: This documentation does not tell you how to install a Kubernetes cluster, Helm, the container engine, or how to push container images to a container registry.
+Note: This documentation does not tell you how to install a Kubernetes cluster, the container engine, or Helm.
 Please refer to your vendor specific documentation for this information.
 Also see Getting Started.

 Limitations